-Mark also learned how to manage some of his depression symptoms with yoga and meditation.
+Mark also learned how to manage some of his depression symptoms with meditation.

-For more information about holistic therapies like yoga, massage, art therapy, and more, read“Explore Holistic Therapies in Addiction Treatment,”published in the journal Addiction Professional.
+For more information about holistic therapies like art therapy, read“Explore Holistic Therapies in Addiction Treatment,”published in the journal Addiction Professional.

 During the family program, Mark told his wife of the affair.
 His support team recommended12-step meetings for the loved ones of addicts.
 In addition, Mark’s wife was referred to an individual therapist.

 Mark’s aftercare program included Alcoholics Anonymous (AA) meetings, individual therapy, plus family and couples therapy.
 He was also referred to a medical doctor specializing in addiction recovery.
 His liver function was monitored, along with his diet and overall health.
 For the first time in years, Mark started jogging again.